 And the female colleague who spread a rumour about me because she was afraid – with no evidence or reason whatsoever – that I wanted her job.
 It was puzzling and upsetting.
 She had power and I was a peon.
 It also hurt.

 Don Fraser at CKNX in Wingham set the tone for radio partnerships for me.
 He was generous, supportive, encouraging and helped me grow.
 Later in my career, I was fortunate to have partners who knew, as I did, that we were stronger as a team than either one of us could be on our own.
 Paul Cook.
 Brian Fysher.
 Derek Botten.
 Mike Stubbs.
 Ken Eastwood.
 Great guys, huge talents.
 Happy to share the spotlight.
 Delighted in the talents of others.
 Those are the career stops I focus on when I need to remind myself that I accomplished something worthwhile in my career.

 The morning after the beautiful Cooper/Gaga Oscar performance of Shallow, Mel B of the Spice Girls said she felt sorry for Cooper’s girlfriend during the song because Gaga was breaking the “girl code” by getting so close to Cooper.
 It’s called acting, and they both do it very well.
 When women infantilize other women – assuming Irina Shayk is a victim and incapable of making her own decisions – it just brings us all down.

-Today, A Star is Born is back in more than 1,000 theatres for a special one-week run, with more footage and songs.
-I have to admit, I’m tempted.
-It was that good.
-The collaborative relationship and mutual respect between the leads, leaps off the screen.
+The collaborative relationship and mutual respect between the leads in A Star is Born leaps off the screen.
 I suppose that’s why so many people (women?) want them to be in love in real life.
 Because that kind of relationship is rare.